You are here

 Rod MacKenzie, Ph.D.

 Rod represents Pfizer on the Board of Directors for ViiV Healthcare, a global specialist HIV company established by GlaxoSmithKline and Pfizer to deliver advances in treatment and care for people living with HIV.
-He also represents Pfizer on the Board of Directors for TransCelerate, a non-profit organization with a mission to collaborate across the biopharmaceutical research and development community to improve the health of people around the world by accelerating and enhancing the research and development of innovative new therapies, as well as on the Board of Directors for The National Health Council, an organization that brings together all segments of the health community to forge consensus and drive patient-centered health policy.
+He also represents Pfizer as Vice Chair on the Board of Directors for TransCelerate, a non-profit organization with a mission to collaborate across the biopharmaceutical research and development community to improve the health of people around the world by accelerating and enhancing the research and development of innovative new therapies, as well as on the Board of Directors for The National Health Council, an organization that brings together all segments of the health community to forge consensus and drive patient-centered health policy.
 Rod is also a member of the Executive Committee for Clinical Trials Transformation Initiative, a public-private partnership co-founded by FDA and Duke University to develop and drive practices that will increase the quality and efficiency of clinical trials.
 In recognition of his long-time advocacy for the advancement of women in the healthcare industry, Rod was named Healthcare Businesswomen’s Association 2020 Honorable Mentor.

 Rod graduated from the University of Glasgow with a 1st Class Honors degree in chemistry and completed his PhD at Imperial College, London.
 He was awarded a NATO Postdoctoral Research Fellowship and spent two years at Columbia University, New York working in the area of molecular recognition with Professor W.C.
 Still.